 Whether you’ve purchased one of the best Fitbits to help you reach your goals, or you just unboxed the new Fitbit Charge 5 as a holiday gift, you’ve probably heard about the Fitbit Premium membership, and wondered whether it’s worth subscribing.
 For a monthly fee, Fitbit Premium gives you access to guided workouts and meditations, as well as advanced sleep and health tracking.

-Last year, Fitbit added new features to their Premium membership, which now includes partnerships with trainers like Les Mills and Yoga with Adriene, as well as the new Daily Readiness Score.
+In 2021, Fitbit added new features to their Premium membership, which now includes partnerships with trainers like Les Mills and Yoga with Adriene, as well as the new Daily Readiness Score.
 The Daily Readiness Score looks at the quality of your sleep, how hard you worked out the day before, and your heart rate variability (HRV) to assess how ready you are to push yourself that day.
 Each morning you get a ‘score’ and suggested workouts to help you reach your goal.

 But how much does Fitbit Premium cost, and who is it best for?
 Here, I’ll walk you through all the classes and features, as well as the free trials on offer, to help you decide whether or not it’s worth paying for.